Warshi7819/TRS80-M100-Norwegian/README.md

 Scan of the Pamphlet and pictures of the box is included in the images folder of this repository.

 ## ROM Dump
 With the help of the people on the [M100 maling](http://lists.bitchin100.com/listinfo.cgi/m100-bitchin100.com) list I finally got my hands on a working script that outputs the entire ROM as a comma seperated list of bytes (0-255) over serial.
-The script (RDUMP.DO), the raw output (raw_output.txt) of the script, the hexified version (hex_version.txt) and the ASCIIfied version (ascii_version.txt) is available in the ROM folder if you're curious like me.
+The script (RDUMP.DO), the raw output (raw_output.txt) of the script and the hexified version (hex_version.txt) is available in the ROM folder.
+The hexified version was created by myself by reading each byte value into a python script and then outputing each byte value as hex pairs using the following conversion: **format(int(value), '02X')**.

+The user B9 then helped me to convert the hex file to a rom file using the unix command **xxd -r -p  < output_hex.txt  > m100.norway.rom**.
+The resulting rom file (m100.norway.rom) can also be found in the ROM folder of this repository.

 ```
 10 REM RAM Dump Utility by Clinton Reddekop (January 2026)